-While not all rear-end collisions can be prevented, there are steps drivers can take to prevent many of the injuries that can occur as a result of rear-end collisions.
+While not all rear-end collisions can be prevented, there are steps that Chicago drivers can take to prevent many of the injuries that can occur as a result of rear-end collisions.

 For example, modern vehicles must conform to federal headrest and seat design standards that are specifically aimed at reducing the risk of whiplash and other spinal or head injuries.
 Seats and headrests are not intended primarily for driver or passenger comfort, but to try to keep the head moving with the rest of the body in the event of an impact, and to protect the spine from compression and the head from damage in the event of a rollover.
 But in order to perform these functions properly, drivers and passengers need to adjust their headrests properly so that they will, in fact, serve these protective functions when an accident happens.